WebAssembly/gc/proposals/gc/waml/README.md

 | `val`            | mutable `global`| `local`        | immutable field |
 | `module`         | mutable `global`| `local`        | immutable field |

 Note that all global declarations have to be compiled into mutable globals, since they could not be initialised otherwise.
+Also, globals need to be of nullable type.

 The compiler can be configured (independently form each other) to either box or unbox values stored in locals, globals, temporaries or for pattern scrutinees (run with `-h` for flags).